mukultaneja/google-big-query-demo/README.md

 A service account's credentials include a generated email address that is unique and at least one   public/private key pair.
 If the application runs on Google App Engine, a service account is set up automatically when we create our project.
 If the application runs on Google Compute Engine, a service account is also set up automatically when we create our project, but we must specify the scopes that the application needs access to when we create a Google Compute Engine instance.
-If the application doesn't run on Google App Engine or Google Compute Engine, even we can get these credentials from the Google Developers Console.
+If the application doesn't run on Google App Engine or Google Compute Engine, even then also we can get these credentials from the Google Developers Console.
 To generate service-account credentials, or to view the public credentials that you've already generated, do the following:

 1. Login into Google Developer Console using Google email address and password.
 2. Go to https://console.developers.google.com/permissions which is Developers Console's Permissions page.
 If we do not have a project then it asks for making a new project otherwise it will direct to the permission page.
 3. Open the Service accounts section of the Developers Console's Permissions page.
 4. Click Create service account.
 5. In the Create service account window, type a name for the service account and select Furnish a new private key.
 Then, click Create.

 A new public/private key pair is generated and downloaded to local machine; it serves as the only copy of this key and should be responsibly stored for security purpose.